 Blue Link ERP integrates with rate shopping applications to help your business and customers get the best shipping rates on every order.
 Once orders are packed into boxes and the size and weight of each box has been entered, the ERP system will automatically populate a list of available courier companies as well as the types of services they offer and the rates for each service.
 Employees then choose an option and the information is used to generate shipping labels and any associated paperwork.

 One of the most common issues for customers is around obtaining tracking information or status updates for their orders.
-Not only does integrating your B2B eCommerce site with ERP software remove the need for employees to manual enter tracking information into the system, it also enables customers to track orders online themselves, reducing order status update inquiries.
+Not only does integrating your ERP with your web store remove the need for employees to manual enter tracking information into the system, it also enables customers to track orders online themselves, reducing order status update inquiries.